-The Money Missions App can educate – Each child with the pre-paid card will get the Money Missions App with the ability to take money quizzes.
-Mission cover money basics, investing, compound interest, borrowing, giving and more.
+The Money Missions App can educate – Each child with a pre-paid card will get the Money Missions App with the ability to take money quizzes.
+Mission covers money basics, investing, compound interest, borrowing, giving and more.
 The children will learn saving habits, money safety, borrowing and credit, jobs and earning and budgeting.

 Free ATM withdrawals – Useful for school trips, when your child may need to withdraw money for expenses.